deadsnakes/python3.2/Doc/tutorial/datastructures.rst

    ... u = t, (1, 2, 3, 4, 5)
    >>> u
    ((12345, 54321, 'hello!'), (1, 2, 3, 4, 5))
+   >>> # Tuples are immutable:
+   ... t[0] = 88888
+   Traceback (most recent call last):
+     File "<stdin>", line 1, in <module>
+   TypeError: 'tuple' object does not support item assignment
+   >>> # but they can contain mutable objects:
+   ... v = ([1, 2, 3], [3, 2, 1])
+   >>> v
+   ([1, 2, 3], [3, 2, 1])

 As you see, on output tuples are always enclosed in parentheses, so that nested tuples are interpreted correctly; they may be input with or without surrounding parentheses, although often parentheses are necessary anyway (if the tuple is part of a larger expression).

-Tuples have many uses.
-For example: (x, y) coordinate pairs, employee records from a database, etc.  Tuples, like strings, are immutable: it is not possible to assign to the individual items of a tuple (you can simulate much of the same effect with slicing and concatenation, though).
-It is also possible to create tuples which contain mutable objects, such as lists.
+It is not possible to assign to the individual items of a tuple, however it is possible to create tuples which contain mutable objects, such as lists.

+Though tuples may seem similar to lists, they are often used in different situations and for different purposes.
+Tuples are :term:`immutable`, and usually contain an heterogeneous sequence of elements that are accessed via unpacking (see later in this section) or indexing (or even by attribute in the case of :func:`namedtuples <collections.namedtuple>`).
+Lists are :term:`mutable`, and their elements are usually homogeneous and are accessed by iterating over the list.

 A special problem is the construction of tuples containing 0 or 1 items: the syntax has some extra quirks to accommodate these.
 Empty tuples are constructed